mcgroarty/LSLArray/README.md

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 Copyright (c) 2025, Brian McGroarty

+This code was created with the assistance of AI (GitHub Copilot) It doesn't make me add that, but this still feels like cheating if I don't.